Coup de main: Definition

 "An offensive operation that capitalizes on surprise and simultaneous execution of supporting operations to achieve success in one swift stroke."

 The term coup de main originally meant "by direct assault rather than by artillery".

-The first Allied airborne assault in World War II, during the invasion of Normandy, on Pegasus Bridge, is an example of a coup de main operation and is sometimes referred to as Operation Coup de Main though the actual code name for the British airborne attack was Operation Tonga.

 Examples

+The first airborne assault by the Allies in World War II during the invasion of Normandy, on Pegasus Bridge, is sometimes referred to as Operation Coup de Main, although the actual code name for the British airborne attack was Operation Tonga.

-Emory Upton used the tactic for the Union Army during the Battle of Spotsylvania Courthouse.
+In the American Civil War, Emory Upton used the tactic for the Union Army during the Battle of Spotsylvania Courthouse.

 During the Second Battle of Porto, Arthur Wellesley crossed the Douro in a coup de main attack upon the French forces of Marshal Soult.